-Aggression against private property means that the disposal or the free use of own property is impeded by violence or by the threat of it; i.e. either property is stolen, or a third party interferes by imposing restrictions in its use or by forcing a specific use of it.
+Aggression against private property means that the disposal or the free use of property is violently impeded by a third party that is not affected by it.

-Nowadays, the so called welfare states consider it legit to oppose petty theft, however, resisting to have half of your income and part of your savings systematically confiscated is said to be a fraud.
+Nowadays, in the so called welfare states is considered legit to resist against petty theft, however, resisting against the recurrent confiscation of have half of your income and part of your savings is said to be a fraud.